-The UV index is calculated by the National Weather Service and ranges on a scale of 0 to 11.
+The National Weather Service calculates the UV index and ranges on a scale of 0 to 11.
 The higher the number, the greater your risk of issues from sun exposure.

-Generally speaking, from 10 a.m. to 4 p.m. is when the UV index is the highest.
+Generally speaking, the UV index is the highest from 10 a.m. to 4 p.m.
 Avoid running at these times to avoid high UV radiation.

-It’s important to note, however, that even at a low UV index, runners can still get sunburnt; it just takes longer.
+It’s important to note that even at a low UV index, runners can still get sunburnt; it just takes longer.
 By quantifying your risk, you can make better decisions and appropriately prepare for a run in the sun.

-How to find the right sunscreen for running
+How to find the best sunscreen for runners

 Sunscreen is the one-size-fits-all solution to sun protection.
 While it can be tedious to reapply and you may feel disgusting, rest assured that proper sunblock use will save you a lot of trouble down the road.